learning-zone/javascript-basics/README.md

 ## Q. ***Explain the difference between mutable and immutable objects?***

-Immutability is a core principle in functional programming, and has lots to offer to object-oriented programs as well.
 A mutable object is an object whose state can be modified after it is created.
 An immutable object is an object whose state cannot be modified after it is created.

+In JavaScript numbers, strings, null, undefined and Booleans are primitive types which are immutable.
+Objects, arrays, functions, classes, maps, and sets are mutable.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>